Simply Ballet Tap Classes 2025

 If your child is nervous or has trouble settling, you may come in to the studio with them to begin.
 Most children are soon absorbed in the excitement of dancing with their new friends, and you can return to the dressing room to wait.

 While your child is in class we can answer any questions you may have, and we can chat through things like Sports Vouchers, Uniform and class options.
-After class, please come through the studio to collect your child and exit the hall via the side door.
+After class, your child will be returned to the dress room to greet you and tell you all about the fun they had!
+You’re welcome to pick up a colouring sheet to take home with you too.

 What should my child wear?